strawtype/dash-sunpower/README.md

   - Restart Home Assistant.

 5. **Import Automations and Scripts**
-  - Add `automation_refresh_panels_onselect.yaml` to your automations
+  - Add `automation_refresh_panels.yaml` to your automations
-  - Add `automation_refresh_graph_onlive.yaml` to your automations
+  - Add `automation_timelapse_panels.yaml` to your automations
-  - Add `script_panels_timelapse.yaml` to your scripts

 6. **Load the Example Dashboard**
   - Copy `dashboard.yaml` to create a new dashboard.
-  - Add it as a new dashboard in Home Assistant’s UI.
+  - Add it as a new dashboard in Home Assistant’s UI (paste it).
-  - Review the notes in dashboard.yaml for customization (colors, thresholds, intervals)
+  - Review the notes in `dashboard.yaml` for customization (colors, thresholds, intervals)
   - Each solar panel is an individual card that needs to be associated with its corresponding sensor_id in the next step.

 7. **Customize the Dashboard**